Price & resources

 Talk to your insurance provider for the most accurate information for you.

-†Symphony Health, PayerSource®, September 2018 – August 2019.
-Calculations were based on a survey of pharmacy and medical claim amounts for SUBLOCADE alone, examining 79 managed care commercial plans, 17 Medicare managed care plans, and between 21-71 Medicaid managed care plans prior to any discounts or copay card applications, and exclude zero dollar claims and data outliers.
+†Symphony Health, PayerSource®, September 2020 – August 2021.
+Calculations were based on a survey of pharmacy and medical claim amounts for SUBLOCADE alone, only when paid units for claims were 0.5, 1.0, or 1.5.
+These calculations were examined across Commercial managed care plans, Medicare managed care plans, and Medicaid managed care plans prior to any discounts or copay card applications and exclude zero dollar claims and data outliers.

 ‡Indivior cannot guarantee payment of any claim.
 Coding, coverage, and reimbursement may vary significantly by payor, plan, patient, and setting of care.
 Actual coverage and reimbursement decisions are made by individual payors following the receipt of claims.
 For additional information, customers should consult with their payors for all relevant coding, reimbursement, and coverage requirements.
 It is the sole responsibility of the provider to select the proper code and ensure the accuracy of all claims used in seeking reimbursement.
 All services must be medically appropriate and properly supported in the patient medical record.